 If you are interested in a particular state route, select State Highway, and the highways in your county will populate.
 From here, you can also choose the direction of the highway.

-After you have selected the county, city, or highway of interest, click on Select Factors to continue.
+After you have selected the county, city, or highway of interest, click on Select Filters to continue.

 - Windows: Ctrl + Click